 Tengo hambre de libertad.
 Si me muero no quiero que este trágico país se tragué mis huesos.
 Necesitan el calor de Borinquen, por lo menos para fortalecer los gusanos de allá, no los de acá.

-( I hunger for freedom.
+(I hunger for freedom.
 If I die I do not want this tragic country to swallow my bones.
 They need the warmth of Puerto Rico, if only to fortify the worms over there, not the ones here.)

 This quote appears along the bottom left border of the mural.
 There are rose bushes with 40 roses, referencing a Julia de Burgos poem.
 The roots of those bushes extend below into a cross section of brown soil where they form the words of this quote in an ochre-colored calligraphy.
 Visually I am reminded of several of Frida Kahlo’s paintings where roots sprout from her body, connecting her to the earth.
 In the quote however, I removed the reference to “Borinquen” because I wanted it to speak to Puerto Ricans and Mexicans alike.
 I feel that although many people travel to the US in search of better opportunities, many have suffered harsh conditions that make them long for the warmth they left behind in their respective countries.
-In particular the quote seems to echo Frida Kahlo’s sentiments, where she believed that New York and also Paris lacked the warmth and spirit of her native Mexico which she found to be so dear.
+In particular the quote seems to echo Frida Kahlo’s sentiments, where she believed that New York and also Paris lacked the warmth and spirit of her native Mexico.
 They both questioned an obsession with industrialization and an overwhelming impersonal, cold feel to society that was unlike what they felt from their own people and respective homelands.